-&lt;sup>8 Vision of Britain
+8 Vision of Britain

-&lt;sup>9 Population Statistics, Office for National Statistics everywhere in the Peninsula with the exception of Plymouth.
+9 Population Statistics, Office for National Statistics

+Whilst organic population growth is declining in many places, only in the Peninsula is this declining and negative, so that apart from migration the population of the Peninsula would have declined the period shown.
+Rates of international migration are generally low in the South West and it is low everywhere in the Peninsula with the exception of Plymouth.
 However, when it comes to internal migration the South West has a significantly higher rate than any other region (and the Peninsula rate is the leading contributor to this, with a higher rate than Western Gateway).
 The key observation from this is that more than any other place in Great Britain, people are choosing to move to the Peninsula to live.